-Even leaders who value creativity often fall into behavior that can quash new ideas before they’ve been given a fair hearing.
+Even leaders who value creativity often quash new ideas before they’ve been given a fair hearing.

 When we surveyed global executives, 94% said innovation was important or very important to their organizations.
 But only 14% said their organizations were good at innovation.

 Doing a better job of nurturing new ideas is a good place to begin addressing that innovation gap.

-A new CCL book, How to Treat New Ideas, a CCL book written by David Magellan Horth and Michael T. Mitchell, draws on decades of personal experience, data, and lessons from scores of organizations around the world.
+How to Treat New Ideas, a CCL book written by David Magellan Horth and Michael T. Mitchell, draws on decades of personal experience, data, and lessons from scores of organizations around the world.
 The authors identify 5 tips that can help companies nurture new ideas.

 1. Resist the instinct to kill a new idea.

 Steve Wozniak, cofounder of Apple, worked at blue chip firm Hewlett-Packard before he joined forces with Steve Jobs.
 He reportedly went to his HP bosses 5 times with the idea of building a personal computer; 5 times they said no.

 New ideas may seem risky.
-But leaders who want to encourage innovation should take a deep breath and allow themselves and their teams to think through the idea a little more before rejecting it.
+But leaders who want to encourage innovation should take a deep breath and allow themselves and their teams to think through the idea before rejecting it.
 They must watch out for signs they are subconsciously sabotaging innovation.